Key Takeaways

 Regularly cleaning and replacing AC filters not only improves energy efficiency but also enhances indoor air quality by capturing dust and debris.
 This is a simple maintenance task you can even do yourself without requiring professional help.
 It’s recommended to clean your filters every 2 weeks and replace them every 3-4 months.

-Pro tip: You can use your mini-split smart thermostat to track the condition of your AC air filter and receive timely notifications for cleaning.
+Pro tip: You can use your mini-split smart thermostat to monitor your AC air filter’s condition and receive timely cleaning notifications.

 -